-The BSB has started conducting random spot-checks of barristers'
+The BSB conducts random spot-checks of barristers' CPD record

-CPD record cards.
-This is to ensure that barristers keep their
+cards.
+This is to ensure that barristers keep their record cards

-record cards updated and undertake their set number of CPD
+updated and undertake their set number of CPD hours.

 This is a key move towards smarter regulation, saving time and